 One zoom is also easier to carry than three or four primes.
 Additionally, zooming in and out makes composing your shots easier than swapping between different primes all the time.

-A tripod isn't essential as you can take photographs without one, but no serious real estate photographer is going to!
-It enables you to keep your camera totally still and level.
-You will certainly need it if the room is very dark or your camera doesn't have AEB capabilities.
+A tripod enables you to keep your camera totally still and level.
+And you will certainly need it if the room is very dark or your camera doesn't support AEB.

 Since the purpose of a tripod is to hold your camera steady so it can't move, buying a cheap and flimsy one that wobbles is a waste of money.
 Look for one with solid construction, rigid legs and tight joints.

-Like buying a good camera for real estate agents, you tend to get what you pay for when buying a tripod.
-A professional, carbon-fibre tripod is going to cost you $1,000 or more, but it will last a life-time.
+Like buying a good camera, you tend to get what you pay for when buying a tripod.
+A professional, carbon-fibre tripod with a ball head is going to cost you $1,000 or more, but it will last a life-time.

 Photographing property interiors means using the tripod indoors, so firstly make sure it has rubber feet.
 Nobody will thank you for using a tripod with spiked metal feet on their expensive wooden floor!